MIMO Gaussian Broadcast Channels with Common, Private and Confidential Messages: Introduction

-Adopting the approach of \cite{Chandra_Gauss_BC2014}, in this work we take a more direct approach and prove the optimality of Gaussian inputs via factorization of upper concave envelopes (UCEs).
+Our goal is to fully characterize the secrecy-capacity region of the MIMO Gaussian BC with common, private and confidential messages and show that it is attained by Gaussian inputs.
+Since channel enhancement arguments are insufficient for this purpose, we adopt the approach of \cite{Chandra_Gauss_BC2014} for proving the optimality of Gaussians via factorization of upper concave envelopes (UCEs).
 We start by characterizing the secrecy-capacity region under an input covariance constraint for the setting with private and confidential messages only (i.e., when no common message is present).
 The derivation first describes the boundary points of a certain outer bound on the secrecy-capacity region as an UCE of a function of the input distribution.
-Having that, we show that if this UCE satisfies a specific factorization property, then it is maximized by a Gaussian input distribution.
+With this result at hand, we show that if this UCE satisfies a specific factorization property, then it is maximized by a Gaussian input distribution.
 Then, using an adaptation of dirty-paper coding (DPC) \cite{Cioffi_Precoding2004}, we establish the equivalence of the outer bound to a particular inner bound, thus characterizing the secrecy-capacity region.
 Interestingly, optimality is achieved by using DPC to cancel out the signal of the non-confidential message $M_2$ at Receiver 1 only.
 The other variant, i.e., DPC against the signal of the confidential message $M_1$, turns out to be unnecessary.
-This is in contrast to the case without secrecy requirements \cite{Chandra_Gauss_BC2014}, where both variants of DPC are necessary to exhaust the entire region.
+This is in contrast to the case without secrecy requirements \cite{Chandra_Gauss_BC2014}, in which both variants of DPC are necessary to exhaust the entire region.